 The power of KM and Alfred comes in the form of workflows, which consists of one or more computer actions activated by an assigned trigger.
 Alfred includes actions for launching files, opening specified URLs, performing Google searches, issuing system commands, and running scripts.

 While the Alfred actions are extremely powerful, KM includes hundreds more that mirror all types of computer tasks, including controlling applications, copying text and images to system and custom clipboards, executing scripts, integrating with Chrome and Safari, manipulating windows, controlling iTunes, posting notifications, sending mail messages, inserting text and recording actions.
-See the entire list of actions.

 So for example, a simple workflow can be created in Alfred to open a set of URLs and applications using a keyboard shortcut.